If you are considering a divorce in New Jersey, a wise starting point is to inventory your financial records and documents.

 - Employers Benefit Manual.
 The manual provides a detailed list of every benefit provided by an employer to an employee.
 Benefits include health insurance, disability insurance, life insurance, 401(K), ESOPP, ESPP, pension information, and the like.

-- If a pension is involved, documents from the plan administrator detailing the nature of the pension, the benefits of same, the specifications, and a form Domestic Relations Order. the plan administrator requires to divide the pension.
+- If a pension is involved, documents from the plan administrator detailing the nature of the pension, the benefits of same, the specifications, and a form Qualified Domestic Relations Order.
+The plan administrator requires these to divide the pension.

 - Copies of any other defined benefit and defined contribution retirement account statements, (i.e., IRAs, 401K, 403(b)).